-Located in Rolling Meadows, IL and moving to Schaumburg in March 2023, the American Society for Dermatologic Surgery (ASDS) has an immediate need for a Member Giving Manager.
+Located in Schaumburg, IL, the American Society for Dermatologic Surgery (ASDS) has an immediate need for a Member Giving Manager.
 The individual chosen for this role will have a strong background in individual fundraising and donor recognition.

 The ASDS was founded in 1970 to promote excellence in the subspecialty of dermatologic surgery and foster the highest standards of patient care.
 Dermatologic surgery is the discipline that deals with the diagnosis and surgical, reconstructive and cosmetic treatment of diseases of the skin, hair and nails, including skin cancer and rejuvenation of aging skin.
 The Society is the largest specialty group in dermatology and represents the fastest growing segment of dermatologic practice.
 ASDS supports clinical and basic research grants; continuing education and the training of its members; legislative and regulatory advocacy; dissemination of public information; and community outreach programs.